 Talk it out

 If you have a problem that lies with your co-worker, try to talk it out.
-Be assertive and try reach an agreement/ understanding where the issue can be then left behind and both parties can move on.
+Be assertive and try to reach an agreement/ understanding where the issue can be then left behind and both parties can move on.
 Do what you can to solve the issue, and leave the rest to the other person.
 If all else fails, there is always HR whose purpose is to help keep a healthy work environment.

-Tell HR with your issue
+Tell HR about your issue

 HR is always there to resolve issues if you can’t find a way of doing it yourself.
 If you think that confronting an issue or a person will only add fuel to the fire, it is best to talk to a neutral party.
 If there is no HR department, express your concerns to your employer.
 Ask them for discretion and anonymity if you are afraid of retribution.